The Meadows (Moorefield, West Virginia)

-The Meadows is a historic property in Moorefield, West Virginia.
+The Meadows is a historic property near Moorefield, West Virginia.

 Description and history

 The complex on the property includes a large brick farmhouse, two small barns and an outhouse.
 The property is associated with John Hanson McNeill a confederate soldier and irregular.
 Eleanor Roosevelt stayed there in 1941 and mentioned it in her newspaper column My Day.
 It was listed on the National Register of Historic Places on January 14, 1986, as part of the South Branch Valley Multiple Resource Area.